 Evidence shows that seeing the same GP and healthcare team regularly leads to better health outcomes.
 By registering with MyMedicare, general practices and patients are mutually agreeing that they have an ongoing care relationship, an important foundation for continuity of care and more integrated, person-centred care.
-MyMedicare, alongside other changes aims to strengthen Medicare for all Australians, and provide additional benefits for patients, and benefits for general practices and healthcare providers
+MyMedicare, alongside other changes aims to strengthen Medicare for all Australians, and provide additional benefits for patients, and benefits for general practices and healthcare providers.

 To find out more –